-In June 1972, Randy and Karlene were married and, and moved home from college to help his father with their 300-acre farm.
+In June 1972, Randy and Karlene were married and moved home from college to help his father with their 300-acre farm.
 Two months later, his father passed away and Randy began running the farm.
 Today, the Hardy’s and son, Ben, along with two full-time employees operate Hardy Farms, Inc, a 3000-acre family farming operation.
 They grow wheat, barley, alfalfa, and corn silage, along with 625 acres of fresh Russet Burbank potatoes.

 The way of life in rural Idaho can’t be beat, Karlene asserts.
-They raised five children, all of them boys but four, and beam about their 26 grand children.
+They raised five children, all of them boys but one, and beam about their 26 grand children.
 “We have worked as a family and been able to pass on the love of the farm, respect for nature and appreciation of hard work to our children and grandchildren.”